twlvnn/twlvnn/README.md

 File count:      45
 ```
-Translations are done with GitHub, GitLab, Weblate, and Damned Lies (GNOME) and include translations from other contributors.
+Translations are done with GitHub, GitLab, Weblate, and Damned Lies (GNOME) and include other contributors.
 <details><summary>Click here to show translations individually.</summary>

 ```bash